bherrmann7/Blueberry/README.md

 # Blue Berry (bb)

-This program is influenced by the MCP sdk example, csharp-sdk/samples/ChatWithTools/ChatWithTools.csproj
+Blue Berry is derived from an example in the Microsoft MCP Sdk.

-A simple .NET console application that demonstrates how to combine a large language model (LLM) with **tool-calling** capabilities using the **Model Context Protocol (MCP)**.
+Blue Berry is a .NET console application that demonstrates how to combine a large language model (LLM) with **tool-calling** capabilities using the **Model Context Protocol (MCP)**.
 The program:

-* Connects to an OpenAI (or Cerebras) chat model.
+* Connects to any OpenAI compatible chat model (ie. Cerebras)
-* Starts two external MCP services:
-    * **BashServer** – execute shell commands.
-    * **FileServer** – read/write/list files.
+* Connects to configured mcp servers
-* Exposes the tools offered by those services to the LLM via function-calling.
+* Exposes the tools offered by the mcp servers to the LLM via function-calling.
 * **📊 Tracks token usage and costs** in real-time with comprehensive analytics.
 * **🔍 Monitors context utilization** to prevent hitting model limits.
 * Enters an interactive REPL where you can ask the model to perform actions, and the results are displayed